ToshioCP/Gtk4-tutorial/gfm/sec14.md

 # tfeapplication.c

 `tfeapplication.c` includes all the code other than `tfetxtview.c` and `tfenotebook.c`.
-It does following things.
+It does:

 - Application support, mainly handling command line arguments.
-- Build widgets using ui file.
+- Builds widgets using ui file.
-- Connect button signals and their handlers.
+- Connects button signals and their handlers.
-- Manage CSS.
+- Manages CSS.

 ## main